YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 1. Compile-time lint

-With this library, you can write `lua` script in the following way.
+With this library, you can write `Lua` script in the following way.

 ```rust
 let script = lua! {